matheuscas/mitrobi-questions/README.md

 ### Question 6) is solved in module "zeno_paradox"

-### Question 7) is solved in module "carrots"
+### Question 7) is solved in the module "carrots"

 ### Installation

-There's no dependecies in this repo, unless you want to run a few tests that I wrote.
+There are no dependencies in this repo unless you want to run a few tests that I wrote.
 You should install `poetry` first and then install the local `env`

 ```